Illustration of men with varying leg sizes.

 Building strong legs is amazing for our health, fitness, brain, and even our appearance.
 Squats and deadlifts are also the two best lifts for gaining overall muscle mass, improving our overall body composition, increasing our bone density, building stronger connective tissues, and improving our cardiovascular health.
 Of all the lifts, there’s a good argument to be made that moderate-rep sets of heavy squats and deadlifts do the most to improve our general health.

 In fact, having strong, functional legs is important enough that I think we should train our legs 2–3 times per week, doing 4–8 sets of squat and deadlift variations each workout (as part of a full-body workout).
-That higher frequency will give us the best muscle and strength gains, it’s a great form of exercise for our general health … and it still leaves plenty of time and energy to focus on our other lifts.
+That higher frequency gives us the best muscle and strength gains, it’s great for our health, and it still leaves plenty of time and energy to focus on our other lifts (and ideally cardio).

 However, leg lifts don’t always need to be front and centre in our training.
 Not every workout needs to start with heavy sets of squats or deadlifts.
 There’s nothing wrong with starting our workouts with chin-ups or overhead presses, followed by lighter squat and deadlift variations, such as goblet squats and Romanian deadlifts.